rezafakher/HTML-Starter-Kit/docs/file-appendix.md

 A [package.json](https://docs.npmjs.com/files/package.json) file is used to specify project tooling dependencies from [npm](http://npmjs.org) - the Node package manager.
 When you run `npm install`, `package.json` is read to discover what packages need to be installed.

 `package.json` can also contain other metadata such as a project description, version, license and configuration information.

+## app/service-worker.js

+A [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) is a script that is run by your browser in the background, separate from a web page, opening the door to features such as offline support.
+In Web Starter Kit, the `app/service-worker.js` script is automatically generated for you by our build process via [sw-precache](https://github.com/GoogleChrome/sw-precache/).